openshift/lvm-operator/doc/dev-guide/lvmo-units.md

 - *topolvmStorageClass* resource units creates and manages all the storage classes corresponding to the deviceClasses in the LVMCluster
-- Storage Class name is generated with a prefix "topolvm-" added to name of the device class in the LVMCluster CR
+- Storage Class name is generated with a prefix "lvms-" added to name of the device class in the LVMCluster CR